Intermodulation Analysis System (IAS)

 Intermodulation Analysis System (IAS) by Professional Wireless Systems is a must-have for every RF engineer.
 IAS saves precious setup time by combining a database of wireless performance equipment and access to local television frequencies in use.
 This means an RF technician need only enter their current zip code and inventory the gear and frequencies in use.
 IAS will perform multiple calculations to find open frequencies that are free from overlapping analog and digital TV signals and intermodulation distortion.
 This saves tremendous time over traditional trial-and-error methods.
 Once a clean frequency is found in IAS, a simple pre-show equipment test will verify the software’s offline analysis.

-To purchase either a Basic or Professional license, please visit our secure software license page.
+Purchase either a Basic or Professional license

 - Demo Edition